 1.5.
 Compiling the Project

-in an ELF file named nuttx.
+After the configuration is complete, we can compile NuttX:nuttx.
 This file contains the operating system image to be loaded onto the R5F core.

 1.6.
 Customizing the Configuration

 Sometimes you may need to make changes to the default configuration.
-NuttX uses the menuconfig tool, similar to the
+NuttX uses themenuconfig tool, similar to the

 Linux kernel.
 Through this graphical interface, you can activate drivers, change memory settings, or add new features.